echjansen/archinstall/README.md

 3. Set installation options to your preferences.
 4. `Save configuration` to your location.

+> [!TIP]
+> 'Save configuration' will ask for a directory to save the configuration files.
+This is more complicated when using the 'archinstall' on a live ISO as there is no mounted directories to save the configuration to.
+Running 'Save configuration' on an already installed Arch Linux operating system allows you to save in any existing (persistent) directory.
+Do note you will likely need to change the permission of the saved files with 'chown'.

 ## Usage (with configuration files)
 1. Boot with Archlinux ISO Image.
 2. Prepare configuration files.
 You could use them from previous steps, but since I uploaded them here, I'd download them via `curl`(FYI: Archlinux ISO image does *not* contain `wget` or `git`), e.g.: